Pakistan's Provincial Assembly dissolved by order of ex-PM Khan - ExBulletin

 Nationwide general elections are scheduled for October 2023, and Khan’s maneuver adds to the Sharif administration’s financial and logistical headaches.

-PTI spokesman Fawad Chaudry previously told AFP that the disbandments were planned as “a huge pressure tactic”.
+PTI spokesman Fawad Chaudry previously said the disbandments were planned as “a huge pressure tactic”.

 Khan was ousted from office as the economy began to shrink and he lost the support of Pakistan’s military, which has ruled the country for about half of its 76-year history and continues to control major aspects governance and politics.